-The Junior Faculty Career Development Award provides two years of support for salary and/or research activities to junior faculty in the amount of \$70,000 per year (direct costs), plus 10% allowable indirect costs.
-Awards are not renewable.
-Award Information be eligible for a career development award under the NPCRC Program, plicants must meet the following requirements: Eligibility • Applicants must hold a doctorate degree (M.D., Ph.D., or equivalent); • Applicants must have a full-time faculty position or equivalent at a college, university, medical or nursing school, or other fiscally responsible organization within the United States by the time of the award start date; • Applicants must be citizens or permanent residents of the United States; • Applicants must be NO MORE THAN 5 years out of their post-doctoral or post-graduate fellowship training.
-Exceptions to this policy will be made on an individual basis and potential applicants who would like to request consideration should contact the NPCRC; • Applicants must be able to commit a minimum of 60% of full-time professional effort conducting patient-oriented research and relevant career development activities; • Applicants must NOT be current or past recipients of a career development award (e.g., NIH K-Award, VA career Award, foundation-funded career award).
+- Applicants must hold a doctorate degree (M.D., Ph.D., or equivalent); - Applicants must have a full-time faculty position or equivalent at a college, university, medical or nursing school, or other fiscally responsible organization within the United States by the time of the award start date; - Applicants must be citizens or permanent residents of the United States; - Applicants must be NO MORE THAN 5 years out of their post-doctoral or post-graduate fellowship training.
+Exceptions to this policy will be made on an individual basis and potential applicants who would like to request consideration should contact the NPCRC; - Applicants must be able to commit a minimum of 60% of full-time professional effort conducting patient-oriented research and relevant career development activities; - Applicants must NOT be current or past recipients of a career development award (e.g., NIH K-Award, VA career Award, foundation-funded career award).
 If an active recipient of a NPCRC career development award is selected to receive-and accepts-a career development award from another source during his/her grant period, then the individual must relinquish salary and research support from the NPCRC.
-The NPCRC will continue to support the investigator's travel to the NPCRC Annual Retreat and Research Symposium in order to allow him/her to attend and present at this meeting; • Applicants should have a mentor or co-mentors who together have extensive palliative care research experience.
-If the applicant is unable to identify a palliative care researcher for his/her mentor, then he/she should contact the NPCRC prior to submitting an application. ear refl nding priority will be given to qualified and promising junior investigators by in their faculty careers who wish to establish themselves in areas that ect the NPCRC mission goals.
-Applicants uncertain about their eligibility are ongly advised to contact the NPCRC before preparing an application.
+The NPCRC will continue to support the investigator's travel to the NPCRC Annual Retreat and Research Symposium in order to allow him/her to attend and present at this meeting; - Applicants should have a mentor or co-mentors who together have extensive palliative care research experience.
+If the applicant is unable to identify a palliative care researcher for his/her mentor, then he/she should contact the NPCRC prior to submitting an application.

+Funding priority will be given to qualified and promising junior investigators early in their faculty careers who wish to establish themselves in areas that reflect the NPCRC mission goals.
+Applicants uncertain about their eligibility are strongly advised to contact the NPCRC before preparing an application.